“Beautifully crafted table…. Excellent communication….Kept to our budget and timeframe. So professional.” — Freida & Robert, Google Review

 A 30% deposit is taken once the bespoke furniture design has been finalised.
 This will secure your spot in the work schedule.
 When it comes time for work to begin, you will be notified and kept up to date with pictures so you can see the work unfold.

-I source my timber locally, so it doesn’t travel long distances, and it comes from sustainably managed, award-winning farms.
+I source my timber locally, so it doesn’t travel long distances, and it comes from sustainably managed, award winning farms.
 The finish I use is non toxic, and I primarily work with animal glues for my joinery, which (like my finishes) is repairable, ensuring your piece lasts for generations.

 With my lifetime guarantee, you can rest easy knowing that your furniture will never need replacing.
 The integrity I put into my joinery means it’s built to be passed down through multiple generations.